ussyed11/School_District_Analysis_Challenge/README.md

 ### The district summary

  We recalculated the total student count by subtracting the number of ninth-grade students in Thomas High School from the total student count, then we recalculated the passing math and passing reading percentages, and the overall passing percentage with the recalculated total student count.
-The overall numbers got changed by less than a percent for the district wide test scores and perecentages as shown in the images below from original analysis vs revised analysis table:
+The overall numbers got changed by less than a fractionof a percent for the district wide test scores and perecentages as shown in the images below from original analysis vs revised analysis table:

   __Original District Analysis DataFrame__
  ![Screen Shot 2022-03-15 at 2 04 57 PM](https://user-images.githubusercontent.com/98566486/158443151-f08ba6f4-714c-4050-b07a-399cb7f0a71e.png)